Islamists claim gun attack on Nairobi mall, at least 39 dead

 Some wounded were wheeled out on stretchers and shopping trolleys.
 Other walked out, some with bloodied clothing wrapped around wounds.
 Dozens of wounded were ferried away by ambulance.

-Police cordoned off the roads surrounding the mall in central Nairobi's Westlands neighbourhood.
+Police cordoned off the roads surrounding the mall in central Nairobi's Westlands neighborhood.

 "I personally touched the eyes of four people and they were dead.
 One of them was a child," said one former British soldier at the scene.
 "It's carnage up there."